emmaimade/alx-system_engineering-devops/0x00-shell_basics/README.md

 	b.With user and group IDs displayed numerically c.And hidden files (starting with .)
-A script that creates a directory named my_first_directory in the /tmp/ directory Moving a file betty from /tmp/ to /tmp/my_first_directory
+A script that creates a directory named my_first_directory in the /tmp/ directory Moving a file betty from /tmp/ to /tmp/my_first_director Delete the file betty